kyledross/RubbishPy/README.md

 ### RubbishPy
 Language: Python

 This is the current incarnation of the Rubbish emulator.
 It has been completely rewritten in Python.
-It is code-compatible with RubbishVM programs, and offers compatible devices.
+It is mostly code-compatible with RubbishVM programs, and offers compatible devices.
 With this edition of the emulator, there will be no further development of the prior emulator.
 Going forward, new features and functionality will be added to this emulator.